 Traditional wisdom tells us that the key to success is setting specific, measurable, and time-sensitive goals.
 You should know where you’re going and when you’ll get there.
 But there is a problem with setting goals.

 When you set out to accomplish something, you attempt to plan for all the contingencies that come your way.
 You detail out every move to make.
 You leave nothing out, or so you think.
 What happens when events occur that you didn’t foresee?
 When you’re blindsided by what may seem obvious now?
 When you’re caught unaware?

-Something can always interfer with your plan.
+Something can always interfere with your plan.
 There could be a major staff turnover that disrupts your sales target.
 A big competitor could move into town.
 Or a pandemic could interrupt your business model.
 Maybe a personal relationship sidelines your career plans.
 What if an injury halts your professional sports intentions.
-These are not remote possibilities – they are common occurances!
+These are not remote possibilities – they are common occurrences!

-If you believed everything you hear, you’d think flying by the seat of your pants is a bad thing.
+If you believe everything you hear, you’d think flying by the seat of your pants is a bad thing.
 It’s irresponsible, right?
 It means that you’re making it up as you go along.
 Unless you want to give up when you face an obstacle, learn how to fly by the seat of your pants successfully.
 Think of your goals as moving targets or else you’ll have a problem setting goals.
 Here are the basics a hang glider pilot uses to fly: